-To open the hood:
+To open the hood, do the following:

 Pull the hood release handle with this symbol on it.
-It is located under the instrument panel on the driver side of the vehicle.
+It is located under the instrument panel on the driver's side of the vehicle.

-At the front of the vehicle, pull up on the bottom center of the grille, and push the secondary hood release to the left.
-3. After the lid has been partially lifted, a gas strut automatically lifts and holds the hood in the fully open position.
+- At the front of the vehicle, pull up on the center of the hood, and push the secondary hood release to the right. - After you have partially lifted the hood, gas struts will automatically take over to lift and hold the hood in the fully open position.